Data processing is a core part of any organization. It makes it easier to comprehend and analyze the collected data and information.

 7. Pay attention to your storage and archiving methods

-- There is no use of having resources if you cannot tap into them and use as and when needed.
+There is no use in having resources if you cannot tap into them and use them as needed.

-- So, it is important to pay attention to your storage and archiving methods so that you can find and review the collected anytime to procure new analytics approach.
+So, it is important to pay attention to your storage and archiving methods so that you can find and review the collected data at any time to procure a new analytics approach.

-- In case your storage and archiving architecture are flawed, you will have to spend more resources to get the exact same data every time, which, needless to say, is the bad budget strategy.
+In case your storage and archiving architecture are flawed, you will have to spend more resources to get the exact same data every time, which, needless to say, is a bad budget strategy.

-- So, divide your data into categories on the basis of importance, and then expunge or store them accordingly in appropriate storage media.
+So, divide your data into categories on the basis of importance, and then expunge or store them accordingly in the appropriate storage media.

 8. Create an R&D team and conduct experiments

-- And one thing to remember is that the earlier you invest in R&D, the better are your chances for profit in the long haul.
+And one thing to remember is that the earlier you invest in R&D, the better are your chances for profit in the long run.

 9. Evaluate the right key performance indicators